Almonte, Spain: Environmental policies

-Almonte was the first town to sign the Environmental Treaty (Carta por la Sostenibilidad) back in year 2000, which was later ratified by the Spanish primer minister and has since affected local policies, including the urban plans.
+Almonte was the first town to sign the Environmental Treaty (Carta por la Sostenibilidad) back in year 2000, which was later ratified by the Spanish prime minister and has since affected local policies, including the urban plans.
 It's also a founding member and hosts the headquarters of Amuparna (association of territories affected by national parks), created in 1997 and which has almost 100 members from all over the country.
 The town has therefore led technological and social fields regarding environmental policies since the 90s, focusing on the Doñana National Park.
 Examples of these measures include landmarks such as the sea museum (first centre in Spain to be certified with ISO 9001, 14001 and AENOR, the first green golf course in Europe, the most extensive organic crops in Spain and important subsidies to traditional dryland farming.
 Almonte is facing an environmental challenge at a European level since the establishment of the Doñana National Park in the 60s.
 This issue has become even more controversial since the 90s, when the berry fields were established.
 UNESCO has recently warned Spain about Doñana's withdrawal from the organisation if more watering crops are regularised.

 Almonte received an investment of more than 170 million euros in 2022 to build PV panels.
 These will be installed by American company Matrix Renewables and Spanish Rolwind, with more than 115,000 cutting-edge photo-voltaic cells which will make the area get on top position regarding renewable sources at a European level.

 In 2022 the Spanish government announced an investment of more than 365 million euros to restore part of the Doñana National Park.
 The meeting between the Minister of Environment and the council of Almonte was held at theatre Salvador Távora on 30 November 2022.
 The plan will focus on watering, biodiversity, territory and environmental awareness.
 Besides, the Regional Government of Andalusia announced an investment of 900 million euros exclusively for sanitation and drainage.